HMS Berwick (1902): Construction and service

 Berwick, named for the Scottish county, was laid down by Beardmore at their shipyard in Dalmuir on 19 April 1901 and launched on 20 September 1902 when she was named by Lady Houstoun-Boswall.
 She was completed on 9 December 1903 and was initially assigned to the 2nd Cruiser Squadron of the Channel Fleet.
 She was transferred to the Home Fleet in March 1906.
 On 2 April 1908, she accidentally collided with the destroyer Tiger when the destroyer crossed Berwick's bows during a night exercise in the English Channel, south of the Isle of Wight.
 Tiger was sliced in two and sank with the loss of 36 lives.
 After a refit at Portsmouth Royal Dockyard that ended in April 1909, she was assigned to the 4th Cruiser Squadron on the North America and West Indies Station.

-She was still there when World War I began in August 1914 and captured a German merchant ship, SS Spreewald, on 10 September.
+She was still there when World War I began in August 1914, and captured the Hamburg America Line merchant ship Spreewald on 10 September.
 She patrolled for German raiders and escorted convoys for the rest of the war.
 Berwick was assigned to the 8th Light Cruiser Squadron in 1919 before she was sold for scrap on 1 July 1920.
-The ship was eventually broken up in 1922 in Germany.
+She was broken up in Germany in 1922.